Saranyajothy/jk-occupational-therapy/README.md

 Bootstrap was used to style and design the contact page.
 # Deployment
 Deployment of this website was done through GitHub pages using the following methods:
-* # Deployments
-* Git and GitHub are used for version control.
+Git and GitHub are used for version control.
 Python is the backend language, and can't be displayed with GitHub alone, To live preview my project, I used Heroku.
  * ### Deployment Steps On Heroku.
     -  In my project i've used Django v3.2, so I used this command `pip3 install 'django<4' gunicorn` to install django.
     - So inside the terminal added these libraries: